Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 16
-## 16] Print all matching lines (without the filename or the file path) in all files under the current directory that start with “access.log” that contain the string “500”.
+> Print all matching lines (without the filename or the file path) in all files under the current directory that start with “access.log” that contain the string “500”.

 ```
 grep -rh "500"